Nodnod77/flutter_ecommerce/README.md

 # flutter_ecommerce

+## Assignement 9

+### Why Create a Model for JSON Data?

+Models help structure and manage JSON data efficiently.
+They allow automatic conversion between JSON and Dart objects, ensuring type safety and reducing errors during runtime.
+Without a model, handling data becomes error-prone, as improper data parsing can lead to crashes.

+### Function of the `http` Library

+The `http` library facilitates HTTP requests (GET, POST, etc.), enabling communication between the Flutter app and a backend server.
+It simplifies tasks like sending data to the server or retrieving responses.

+### Purpose of `CookieRequest`

+`CookieRequest` handles session-based authentication by managing cookies between client and server.
+Sharing a single `CookieRequest` instance ensures consistent session data across the app, avoiding the need to re-authenticate for every component.

+### Data Transmission Mechanism in Flutter

+1. **Input**: User enters data into a form.
+2. **Transmission**: Data is sent to the backend via HTTP requests.
+3. **Processing**: Backend processes the data and returns a response.
+4. **Display**: Flutter parses the response and updates the UI.

+### Authentication Mechanism

+1. **Login/Register**:
+   - User inputs credentials in Flutter.
+   - Credentials are sent via `http`/`CookieRequest` to Django.
+   - Django verifies credentials, creates a session, and returns a response.
+2. **Logout**:
+   - Flutter sends a logout request to Django.
+   - Django clears the session and confirms the logout.
+3. **UI Update**:
+   - Based on authentication status, Flutter displays the appropriate menu or redirects to the login page.

+## Implementation assignement 9

+Fisrt I created the new app on the django back end and changed the settings and the routing.After the end point on django are finished I creted the form and necessary file to display the list to logout login and add a product

 ## Assignement 8

 ### 1.What is the purpose of const in Flutter?
 Explain the advantages of using const in Flutter code.
 When should we use const, and when should it not be used?